Provision Cassandra or DSE in Kubernetes with the Kubernetes Operator for Apache Cassandra

 Specify the server type and version

-In the spec section of your YAML configuration file for the CassandraDatacenter resource, specify:
+In the spec section of the CassandraDatacenter resource configuration YAML file, specify the following:

-• (Required) serverType - the value must be cassandra or dse.
+• serverType: Required.
+Must be cassandra or dse.

-• serverType: dse, the version value must be 6.8.0 or later.
+• If serverType: dse, then this value must be 6.8.0 or later.

-DataStax recommends that you do not specify serverImage in the provisioning example file.
-When unspecified, Kubernetes Operator for Apache Cassandra provides the appropriate image path, filename, and supported version.
+DataStax recommends that you don’t specify serverImage in the provisioning example file.
+When unspecified, the Cassandra Operator provides the appropriate image path, filename, and supported version.

 apiVersion: cassandra.datastax.com/v1beta1